 Agency Report

 City Solicitor Approved for form & legal sufficiency

-Department of Finance Report not received
+Department of Finance Favorable

 Employees' Retirement System Favorable

 BACKGROUND

 The Employees' Retirement System (ERS) is a cost-sharing, multiple-employer defined benefit retirement plan for local government employees.
 The ERS was established on January 1, 1954, and has been amended over time.